Avinashreddyui/using-Redux-Ducks-Architecture/README.md

 2. use "npm install" to install all the dependencies
 3. use npm start to run the project.

-please dont forget to comment if you have any technicqal issues. i looking forward to help you
+please dont forget to comment if you have any technicqal issues. i am looking forward to help you